 There’s actually not much to it.
 Head over to TorProject.org and grab the installer.
-The setup is straightforward and if everything goes well, you should end up here:
+The setup is short and straightforward and if everything goes well, you should end up here:

 If you’ve used Firefox before, the interface will look nearly identical.
 As the default front page says, you can check your Tor network settings by going to Check.TorProject.org.
 If everything is going well, you’ll see a message confirming that Tor is working fine (along with your new apparent IP address).
 You can open the same link in a non-Tor browser to see that it gives you an error message.
 Pretty handy for confirming your anonymity.